fstepho/insightcode-cli/docs/DECISIONS.md

 **Impact**: The CLI provides significantly more value, offering users not just a grade, but a true profile of their project's architecture and hidden risks.

-## 2025-07-03: Academic Best Practices for Metric Aggregation
+## 2025-07-03: Academic Best Practices for Metric Aggregation (SUPERSEDED)
-**Decision**: Refactor analyzer.ts to calculate project scores as weighted averages of file scores instead of applying scoring functions to project averages.
+**Decision**: ~~Refactor analyzer.ts to calculate project scores as weighted averages of file scores instead of applying scoring functions to project averages.~~
+**Status**: **SUPERSEDED by Criticality-Weighted Scoring** - This LOC-based approach was replaced by impact+complexity weighting.
-**Reason**: Follow academic research and industry standards for proper metric aggregation.
+**Legacy Reason**: Follow internal hypothesis for proper metric aggregation.
 The previous approach calculated complexity/duplication averages first, then scored them, which doesn't properly weight the impact of individual files.
-**Impact**: Mathematically correct scoring system where larger files have appropriate influence on project scores.
+**Legacy Impact**: Mathematically correct scoring system where larger files have appropriate influence on project scores.
 Uses file size (LOC) as weighting factor, which is the industry standard.
 Maintains backward compatibility while ensuring academic rigor.

 ---

 ## 2025-07-03: Single Source of Truth for Scoring Logic
-**Decision**: Centralize all 40/30/30 weighting logic in scoring.ts and eliminate duplicate implementations across analyzer.ts, reporter.ts, and fileScoring.ts.
+**Decision**: Centralize all 45/30/25 weighting logic in scoring.ts and eliminate duplicate implementations across analyzer.ts, reporter.ts, and fileScoring.ts.
 **Reason**: Multiple scoring implementations created maintenance burden and potential inconsistencies.
 Found duplicate logic in three different files.
 **Impact**: All scoring calculations now use identical logic from shared functions.
 Easier maintenance, guaranteed consistency, and cleaner architecture.
+**Note**: Weights are internal hypotheses (45% complexity, 30% maintainability, 25% duplication) requiring empirical validation.

 ---

-## 2025-07-03: Weighted Average Project Scoring with LOC Weighting
+## 2025-07-03: Weighted Average Project Scoring with LOC Weighting (SUPERSEDED)
-**Decision**: Use file size (lines of code) as weighting factor when aggregating file scores to project scores.
+**Decision**: ~~Use file size (lines of code) as weighting factor when aggregating file scores to project scores.~~ **Status**: **SUPERSEDED by Criticality-Weighted Scoring** - This approach was fundamentally flawed and replaced.
-**Reason**: Industry standard approach - larger files should have more influence on overall project health.
+**Legacy Reason**: Industry standard approach - larger files should have more influence on overall project health.
 A 1000-line file with issues is more impactful than a 10-line file with the same issues.
-**Impact**: More accurate project-level scores that reflect real-world maintenance burden.
+**Legacy Impact**: More accurate project-level scores that reflect real-world maintenance burden.
 Follows academic literature on software metric aggregation.
+**Why Superseded**: LOC weighting incorrectly favored large, simple files over small, critical ones.
+The new criticality-based model (impact + complexity) provides much more accurate risk assessment.

-## 2025-07-03: Rename topIssues.ts to fileScoring.ts
+## 2025-07-03: Rename topIssues.ts to fileScoring.ts (COMPLETED & SUPERSEDED)
-**Decision**: Rename the module from topIssues.ts to fileScoring.ts for clarity.
+**Decision**: ~~Rename the module from topIssues.ts to fileScoring.ts for clarity.~~ **Status**: **COMPLETED then SUPERSEDED** - Module was renamed then later deleted entirely.
-**Reason**: The module does more than just identify top issues - it handles all file-level scoring logic using the same functions as project scoring.
+**Legacy Reason**: The module does more than just identify top issues - it handles all file-level scoring logic using the same functions as project scoring.
-**Impact**: Better code organization and clearer module responsibility.
+**Legacy Impact**: Better code organization and clearer module responsibility.
 Name reflects actual functionality.
+**Final Resolution**: Module was completely removed as part of centralizing all scoring logic in `analyzer.ts` to eliminate competing definitions of "criticality".

 ---